Skip to Main Content

 Dylan Thomas

-"Poetry is what in a poem makes you laugh, cry, prickle, be silent, makes your toe nails twinkle, makes you want to do this or that or nothing, makes you know that you are alone in the world, that your bliss and suffering is forever shared and forever ll your own."
+"Poetry is what in a poem makes you laugh, cry, prickle, be silent, makes your toe nails twinkle, makes you want to do this or that or nothing, makes you know that you are alone in the world, that your bliss and suffering is forever shared and forever your own."

 One of the primary objectives of this course is to develop our own personal definition of poetry, to gain an appreciation of poetry through the artistry of its makers, their creativity and usage of words, relish the interplay between truth and emotion, to develop our analytical and interpretive skills, but mostly we simply want to stand back and look at the ever-evolving definition of poetry, look at poets whose works helped both to create and to destroy definitions of poetry, works that shatter us to our core, force us to examine not only the world around us, but also turn that examination inward, upon ourselves, to discover our own personal truths and the beauty behind them.